sebasfalcone/better-work-notes/Notes_about_C++.md

 ```
 Although this works, this method has a couple of downsides.

-- This doesn't throw the exact same exception as the one that is caught, rather a copy-initialized copy (this could be less performant).
+- This doesn't throw the same exception as the one that is caught, but rather a copy-initialized copy (this could be less performant).

 - But the worst scenario arises here: